w3f/Grant-Milestone-Delivery/evaluations/polkadotjs-nocode-plugin-ezcode_2_cruikshankss.md

 ## 5. Formatted Code

-I reviewed their live app and live plugin editor as well as reviewing a bit of code in the live plugin editor.
+Here I attempt to explain how their app code/functionality is formatted in the live plugin editor.

 Their `.js` code for their plugin is separated by function/action on their [live source-code directly in the Bubble.io plugin demo-app editor](https://bubble.io/page?type=page&name=polkadot_api&id=polkadotjs&tab=tabs-1).